iKarwan/YTKillerPlus/README.md

 ## Updating..
-* deprecated | NOTE !!! when u want to update the iPA u need to use the method that used in the first time installed .
+* NOTE !!! when u want to update the iPA u need to use the method that used in the first time installed .
-* deprecated | don't switch between install method as that breaks the license .
+* don't switch between install method as that breaks the license .

-* You can now duplicate or switch between installing method .

 ## Localization..